headzoo/deskpro-api-es6-client/docs/TicketsApi.md

 <a name="updateTicketByTicketActionLock"></a>
 # **updateTicketByTicketActionLock**
-> Response updateTicketByTicketActionLock(ticket, force, opts)
+> Response updateTicketByTicketActionLock(ticket, force, filters)